 Choosing Wisely is an initiative of the American Board of Internal Medicine (ABIM) Foundation, aimed at promoting conversations between physicians and patients that lead to better patient care.
 The hope is that by improving communication between patients and providers, patients can work together with their doctors to choose the best care for them that is supported by evidence, free from harm, truly necessary and does not duplicate other tests or procedures already received.

-Recently, the American College of Cardiology released a list of “Five Things Physicians and Patients Should Question” as part of Choosing Wisely.
-Here are the five things that are recommended for physicians and patients to consider together:
+The American College of Cardiology released a list of things physicians and patients should consider as part of Choosing Wisely.
+Here are the four things that are recommended for physicians and patients to consider together:

 - Don’t perform stress cardiac imaging or advanced non-invasive imaging in patients at low-risk for heart disease with no symptoms of a heart condition.
 This guideline will help eliminate unnecessary screenings in healthy patients, so that only high-risk patients needing such tests receive them.